-This Korean chicken and potato dumpling soup is a variation of a hand-torn noodle soup called Sujebi.
+This hand torn noodle soup (sujebi) is like Korean version of chicken and dumpling soup.
 Mashed potato is added to make the simple dumplings more flavorful, and the soup is simmered in a savory chicken stock.
 Top with chili sauce to season and serve with kimchi as a complete meal.

-What is sujebi
+What is sujebi?

 I put chicken pieces, onion, whole garlic (cut in half), and celery, and some salt in a large pot with 6 cups of water.
 This need to be simmered for about 40 minutes.